Jirigesi/OOSLA-Prediction/README.md

 |                                       | nCommitsProjectT                   | number of commits in the project during the period of 2 weeks before the bug creation until the observation point time.                                       |

-## The result of deploying predictive models on reducing OOSLA reports in eBay
+## The result of deploying predictive models on reducing Out of SLA (OOSLA) reports in eBay

 We built an alert system for eBay  based on our prediction model which will send a reminder message to the responsible developer when the model predicts that a report will not be resolved within the specified time.
 From the below experiment result, we can observe the bug report prediction model can help company reduce the number of OOSLA reports.